 In the city of Gustrow in Mecklenburg, there is a museum of Ernst Barlach’s sculpture.
 Great stuff!
 Google him to see his work.
 Sensitive as many artists are, Barlach didn’t live long after the Communists declared his work unimportant and personal.
 Gustrow serves the best bratwurst in Germany, and darn good beer.

 The low-German (Plattdeutsch) writer, Fritz Reuter, loved Mecklenburg and wrote about it.
 His books are widely available in Mecklenburg-Vorpommern.

 The churches in the area around Gustrow were built in the 13th and 14th centuries, as Roman Catholic.
-Martin Luther nailed his thesis to that church door in 1517, following the efforts of Czech Jan Hus 100 years earlier, and Hus following English John Wycliff (sp?) before that.
+Martin Luther nailed his thesis to that church door in 1517, following the efforts of Czech Jan Hus 100 years earlier, and Hus following the English John Wycliffe (ca. 1330-1384) before that.
 As Lutheranism spread with the Protestant movement, the Mecklenburg nobles changed their churches to Lutheran, the dominant religion in north Germany today.
-The churches are picturesque with their field stone sides, crude buttresses and thick bell towers.
+The churches are picturesque with their field stone exteriors, crude buttresses and thick bell towers.
 They have old art and triptychs, and sometimes the cover plate of a noble’s grave in the floor or on the wall.

 Otto von Bismark (1815-1898) said something like — if the world comes to an end I will go to Mecklenburg where everything happens 100 years later.